-- In ASE-Q, click on the appropriate alphabetical grouping Click on the plus sign next to the facility name - Right click on the Event ID - Right click on Team Roster. - Click on Update Team. - Click on the Update button. - Place a checkmark next to each team member's name, when all survey team members are selected, click OK. - If you are adding more than one surveyor to the team, ensure each team member adds the names in the same order.
+- Click on Update Team. - Click on the Update button. - Place a checkmark next to each team member's name, when all survey team members are selected, click OK. - If you are adding more than one surveyor to the team, ensure each team member adds the names in the same order.
 Adding team members in ASE-Q in different orders could lead to duplicate resident IDs. - To confirm there are no issues, every team member should go to the data sharing screen in the LTCSP system and confirm the system ID (last column in the table) is the same for each team member on all computers.
-If not, in the System ID column for the applicable surveyor, double click on the inconsistent number and manually update the system ID number, so they match. - Highlight the name of the TC (Team Coordinator), click Leader (a blue diamond will appear by the TC's name), then click Done. - Important: The system will protect the data and not allow a team member to be removed if they have contributed any data to the survey.
-The only exception is if the team has not entered the facility yet.
-In that case, the TC should unassign facility tasks from the surveyor and then remove the surveyor from the team.
+If not, in the System ID column for the applicable surveyor, double click on the inconsistent number and manually update the system ID number, so they match. - TC assigns areas to the new surveyor using the Investigation Assignments screen. - Export the updated survey in ASE-Q for the incoming surveyor. - The incoming surveyor should import the survey in ASE-Q. - The TC shares data with the team in the LTCSP system to reflect the incoming surveyor and the updated assignments. - If there is a change within the team: If the TC changes, just change the TC designation in the team roster in ASE-Q. Highlight the name of the TC (Team Coordinator), click Leader (a blue diamond will appear by the TC's name), then click Done.
+If a team member leaves, all team members should share their data with the TC, and then the TC should share the consolidated data back to the team after redistributing workload via the Assignments screen (if desired), or other team members can redistribute the outgoing team member's assignments accordingly on the Investigation screen.

+Important: The system will protect the data and not allow a team member to be removed if they have contributed any data to the survey.